 If you do use enoxaparin while you are pregnant, your doctor will need to closely monitor you because of an increased risk of bleeding.
-Pregnant women should not use enoxaparin from multidose vials containing benzyl alcohol as a preservative.
+Pregnant women should not use enoxaparin from multidose vials that contain benzyl alcohol as a preservative.
+Benzyl alcohol crosses the placenta and can cause a potentially fatal gasping syndrome in premature or newborn babies.
 Pregnant women who have artificial heart valves will also need to be closely monitored by their doctors if they use this medication because of a higher risk of developing clots in their heart valves.

 Breast-feeding: It is not known if enoxaparin passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.

 Seniors: Seniors may be at an increased risk of bleeding while using enoxaparin.
 Your doctor may adjust your dose, especially if you weigh less than 45 kg or have decreased kidney function.

 What other drugs could interact with this medication?